holtskinner/OODesignFinalProject/README.md

 var x: Int = nil // This is invalid var y: Int? = nil // This is valid
 ```
- ##  Errors and exception handling
+ ##  Errors and Exception Handling 🚫
  ♿️

  ### Java
  An exception (or exceptional event) is a problem that arises during the execution of a program.
-When an Exception occurs the normal flow of the program is disrupted and the program/Application terminates abnormally, which is not recommended, therefore, these exceptions are to be handled.
+When an Exception occurs the normal flow of the program is disrupted and the program/application terminates abnormally, which is not recommended, therefore, these exceptions are to be handled.

  Errors − These are not exceptions at all, but problems that arise beyond the control of the user or the programmer.
 Errors are typically ignored in your code because you can rarely do anything about an error.
 For example, if a stack overflow occurs, an error will arise.
 They are also ignored at the time of compilation. [^27] A method catches an exception using a combination of the try and catch keywords.
 A try/catch block is placed around the code that might generate an exception.
 Code within a try/catch block is referred to as protected code.

 ``` java
 try {